Robert Chesebrough: Life and career

 Chesebrough's success stemmed from a firm belief in his product.
 Before he began selling petroleum jelly, he tested it on his own cuts and burns.
 Chesebrough was still unable to sell any to drug stores until he traveled around New York demonstrating his miracle product.
 In front of an audience, he would burn his skin with acid or an open flame, then spread the clear jelly on his injuries while demonstrating past injuries, healed, he claimed, by his miracle product.
-In reality, it doesn't heal cuts and burns, the jelly forms a layer, causing dirt to not get in (one of the leading causes of death and disease in his day were due to open wounds being infected) and trapping the moisture in.
-To further create demand, he gave out free samples, one of the first instances of it ever being done.